rishisancheti/Sorting-Algorithms-OpenSource/README.md

 The folk's who are contributing to this repository have to chance to learn and implement various types of sorting programs in different forms and Languages .

-Sorting algorithms in different languages you know .
+to contribute to this Repository you should simply implement Sorting algorithms in different languages you know .

 This is open-source repository.